-The Chamber works with many partners and provides many resources to help assist business start ups and small businesses:
+The SJCCC works with many partners to provide helpful resources that assist start-ups and small businesses:

 Economic development is the number one priority of our Board of County Commissioners.
 The Board shares a unified commitment to attract new business development, to expand and diversify the tax base, and to create jobs for our local residents.
 St. Johns County Economic Development Office is the designated primary partner with Enterprise Florida, the state’s economic development organization.
 Our office provides assistance to businesses interested in locating and expanding into the County including site selection, incentive negotiation and other due-diligence requests.
 We are here to help with any questions that you might have for starting, relocating, or expanding your business.